preet012/preet012/README.md

 ### Hi there!
 I'm Gurwinder👋

 - 🔭 I work on the intersection of Machine Learning and Data Science.
 I have a soft spot for visual data though 😄
-- 🌱 I’m currently learning to get better at my data engineering skills.
+- 🌱 Currently learning to get better at my data engineering skills.
-- 👯 I’m looking to collaborate on cool projects involving algorithm development for AI solutions to real world problems, specially interested in a mix of NLP and Computer Vision, and medical imaging.
+- 👯 Looking to collaborate on cool projects involving algorithm development for AI solutions to real world problems, specially interested in a mix of NLP and Computer Vision, and medical imaging.
 - 📫 You can find me on: [![LinkedIn][2.2]][1]